adriennemueller/adriennemueller.github.io/Sharing Protocols.md

 </aside>

 <aside>
 ➖ Cons: Represents a commitment to follow-through with the study.
 If a study has been pre-registered, someone may approach the authors and ask about the status of the study.
-If students later decide they do not want to be associated with the project, the pre-registration cannot as easily be taken down.<br>
+If students later decide they do not want to be associated with the project, the pre-registration cannot as easily be taken down.<br><br>
 </aside>

 1. Create an OSF account on [http://osf.io/](http://osf.io/)